Newms34/daveforum/README.md

  * [Credits](#credits)

 ## About:
-Ribbon to Ribbon is a chat app for cancer fighters.
-It's still very much under development, so check back soon!
+This is a forum site.
+That's all you need to know for now.

 ## Currently Under Development:
 Yes.
 It is.